CatScanners/find-my-kitten/docs/Quick Start/Quick start.md

 ### Setting up the Holybro Pixhawk Jetson Baseboard

-To set up the baseboard, please follow this [guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/Baseboard%20setup%20-%20deviations%20from%20tutorial.html) of ours.
+To set up the baseboard, please follow this [guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/jetson-setup.html) of ours.
 It has a link to the official guide on setting up the baseboard, and also the deviations from the official material.

-[Here](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/Jetson%20Orin%20(Devkit)%20setup.html) is a similar guide about initializing Jetson Orin Devkit, which might be helpful.
+It also includes steps for initializing a Jetson Orin Nano Devkit, which might be helpful.

 ### Setting up the drone

+Assembly follows the [HolyBro X500v2 guide](https://docs.holybro.com/drone-development-kit/px4-development-kit-x500v2) with Jetson and Pixhawk setup as mentioned above.

 ### Setting up